winningproduct/learn-portal/README.md

 - Lay the features and releases in a product evolution timeline

 ## Plan (Strategize the agility of project execution)
-Plan ahead the product development, implementation, operations without losing the ability to respond to market dynamics
+Plan ahead the product development, implementation, operations without losing the ability to respond to market dynamics.

 #### Engineering Process #DeliveryProcess
 - Outlines the processes such as team management, code reviews, communication strategy, etc.